-The written assignment (1000 words in length, Times New Roman, 1.5 spacing, 12pt font - please don't mess about with the margins) requires students to select and answer a question in relation to the textbook Critical Perspectives.
+The essay (5-6 pages in length, 1.5 spaced, Times New Roman, 12pt font - please don't mess about with the margins) requires students to select and answer a question on topics that will be listed on Avenue.
 Unless taking the optional extension, the assignment must be submitted as a Word file or PDF by 11:59pm on the due date.
-You must include a properly formatted citations and an APA bibliography (which does not count against your word limit).
+You must include properly formatted citations and an APA bibliography (which does not count against your word limit).
 More information about the assignment can be found on Avenue to Learn.

-Optional Assignment Extension
+Optional Essay Extension

-Students may opt for a short extension on the assignment until May 31st at 11:59pm.
+Students may opt for a short extension on the assignment until May 24th at 11:59pm.
 Please note that if you opt for this extension, your grade for the assignment will be posted on Avenue, but you will not receive any comments or feedback on your paper.
 Neither the TAs nor the professor will meet with you to discuss your paper or your grade in any fashion - no exceptions.
 It is not necessary to request this extension, as it will be automatically granted.